Military Support

 Creating a Pet Care Agreement

-No matter the amount of time you will be gone, it is important to have a written agreement with your pet's temporary caregiver.
+No matter how long you will be gone, it is important to have a written agreement with your pet's temporary caregiver.

 Make sure to include: